 How will you dive in?

+I also have an enhanced reading guide for Ruth available for a small fee.
+It will easily guide you through this beautiful book.
 Don’t avoid the Old Testament.
 You will miss so much about our great, big God!

 Do you read and study the Old Testament?
 If not, why not?
 If you do, what’s your favorite Old Testament book?